aigeezer/crm_database_paint_decor/STATUS.md

 # Status Report: CRM Database for Painting and Decorating Companies

-## Current Status: Initial Planning Phase
+## Current Status: Implementation Complete

-The project is currently in the initial planning phase.
-We have completed comprehensive research on the specific needs of painting and decorating contractors and drafted a high-level database schema design.
+The project has successfully completed the database implementation phase.
+We have fully implemented the database schema, created SQL scripts for tables, views, procedures, triggers, and indexes, and provided comprehensive documentation for deployment and integration.

 ## Completed Tasks
 - Researched industry-specific CRM requirements